Algorithms for the approximate string matching

-About presenter Petro Protsyk has a MSc degree in Computer Science at Taras Shevchenko National University of Kyiv, Cybernetics department in 2006.
-Since then Petro works as a professional software developer.
-He joined ZyLAB in 2010 to work on ZyLAB's proprietary Search Engine and eDiscovery solution.
-During the last 6 years Petro focused on building distributed solutions for processing large volumes of data and implementing a new version of the full-text search engine for ZyLAB.
-For more information, see https://www.zylab.com
+About presenter Petro Protsyk obtained Master's Degree in Computer Science from Taras Shevchenko National University of Kyiv.
+Since 2006 Petro works as a professional software developer.
+He joined ZyLAB in 2010 to work on the company's proprietary Search Engine.
+During the last 6 years Petro focused on building distributed solutions for processing large volumes of data and implementing a new full-text and audio search engines for ZyLAB.

-Implementation of presented approximate string matching algorithms in C#
+Implementation of the presented approximate string matching algorithms in C#

 Levenshtein distance between two strings using brute-force recursive algorithm (source).